isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 governs the verification carried out when a new lease is loaded from a lease file.
 This mechanism permits Kea to attempt to correct inconsistent data.

-Every subnet has a subnet-id value; this is how Kea internally identifies subnets.
-Each lease has a subnet-id parameter as well, which identifies which subnet it belongs to.
-However, if the configuration has changed, it is possible that a lease could exist with a subnet-id, but without any subnet that matches it.
-Also, it may be possible that the subnet's configuration has changed and the subnet-id now belongs to a subnet that does not match the lease.
-Kea's corrective algorithm first checks to see if there is a subnet with the subnet-id specified by the lease.
+Every subnet has a ``subnet-id`` value; this is how Kea internally identifies subnets.
+Each lease has a ``subnet-id`` parameter as well, which identifies which subnet it belongs to.
+However, if the configuration has changed, it is possible that a lease could exist with a ``subnet-id``, but without any subnet that matches it.
+Also, it is possible that the subnet's configuration has changed and the ``subnet-id`` now belongs to a subnet that does not match the lease.

+Kea's corrective algorithm first checks to see if there is a subnet with the ``subnet-id`` specified by the lease.
 If there is, it verifies whether the lease belongs to that subnet.
-If not, depending on the lease-checks setting, the lease is discarded, a warning is displayed, or a new subnet is selected for the lease that matches it topologically.
+If not, depending on the ``lease-checks`` setting, the lease is discarded, a warning is displayed, or a new subnet is selected for the lease that matches it topologically.